-6.1 Attached hereto is Exhibit A, which is incorporated by reference and made a part of this Agreement.
-Exhibit A sets forth the job classifications, wages, hours and overtime to be paid to all employees performing the work described therein, and the exhibit, having been agreed to by the parties, shall be binding upon the Employer, the Union and employees covered by this Agreement.
-Wage increases will be effective the next pay period following ratification of this agreement by both parties.
-Should ratification by both parties occur before July 31, 2016, wages will be increased 2.00% for the fiscal year beginning July 1, 2016.
-Effective July 1, 2017 wages will be increased 2.50% and effective July 1, 2018 wages will be increased 2.50% as reflected in Exhibit A.
+- Attached hereto is Exhibit A, which is incorporated by reference and made a part of this Agreement.
+Exhibit A sets forth the job classifications, wages, hours and overtime to be paid to all employees performing the work described therein, and the exhibit, having been agreed to by the parties, shall be binding upon the Employer, the Union and employees covered by this Agreement. - Wage increases will be effective the next pay period following ratification of this agreement by both parties but in no case earlier than July 1, 2019.
+The salary schedule will be increased 3.50% for the fiscal year beginning July 1, 2019.
+Effective July 1, 2020 wages will be increased 3.25% and effective July 1, 2021 wages will be increased 3.25% as reflected in Exhibit A.